kenil333/futureama_task/README.md

 The above command results in 3 different APKs.

+In the Project structure, there is one directory called apk, which has the Android build, you can use that android build for testing also. (apk/quiztask.apk)

 A few resources to get you started if this is your first Flutter project: